-Main Street Vegan Productions is proud to announce its new feature film, Miss Liberty, in pre-production in conjunction with Choice Films.
-Miss Liberty, written by Victoria Moran, William Melton, and Tony Glazer is the delightful story of a cow who escapes from a slaughterhouse and transforms the lives of a colorful cast of characters (see Synopsis below).
+Main Street Vegan Productions is proud to announce its new feature film, Miss Liberty, written by William Melton and Victoria Moran, is the delightful story of a cow who escapes from a slaughterhouse and transforms the lives of a colorful cast of characters (see Synopsis below).
 Gene Baur, cofounder and president of Farm Sanctuary, is our co-executive producer.

 “Miss Liberty is a touching story that has never before been told in this genre, and it has the power to transform attitudes about the profound beauty that comes when we give animals a chance to live peacefully.
-America will love this movie.” ~ Jasmin Singer, cofounder, Our Hen House
+America will love this movie.” ~ Jasmin Singer, VegNews

 A cow escapes from a slaughterhouse in a small Midwestern town, and finds refuge in the backyard of computer technician and single dad, Bob Sanders.
 Bob is owed money by Jack Parnell, Sr., the slaughterhouse owner, and he seizes the cow as collateral.